mui/material-ui/docs/src/pages/guides/server-rendering/server-rendering.md

 import express from 'express';
 import React from 'react';
 import ReactDOMServer from 'react-dom/server';
-import {
-  ServerStyleSheets,
-  ThemeProvider,
-} from '@material-ui/core/styles';
+import { ServerStyleSheets, ThemeProvider } from '@material-ui/core/styles';
 import App from './App';
 import theme from './theme';